Hosanger: History

+Name

+The municipality (originally the parish) is named Hosanger (Hosangr) which was the old name of the local bay, now known as the Mjøsvågen.
+The first element is hosa which means "long stocking".
+The last element is angr which means "bay" or "inlet".

 Government

+During its existence, this municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.

 Municipal council

 The municipal council (Heradsstyre) of Hosanger was made up of 17 representatives that were elected to four year terms.
 The party breakdown of the final municipal council was as follows: